Scottish Borders: Leadership

 The first leader of the council following the 1996 reforms was Drew Tulley, who had been the last leader of the former Ettrick and Lauderdale District Council.
 The leaders since 1996 have been:

+Composition

+Following the 2022 election and subsequent changes of allegiance up to June 2025, the composition of the council was:

+The next election is due in 2027.

+Premises

+Scottish Borders Council is based at the Council Headquarters in Newtown St Boswells.
+The building had been the headquarters of Roxburghshire County Council prior to 1975, and subsequently served as the served as the main office of the Borders Regional Council between 1975 and 1996.

 Elections

 Since 2007 elections have been held every five years under the single transferable vote system, introduced by the Local Governance (Scotland) Act 2004.
 Election results since 1995 have been as follows: